runningskull/imajs/README.md

 ## OK.
 But why?
 `imajs` makes it easy to enable a user to resize/crop their image after uploading it, without having to store the edited version(s) of the image alongside the original.
+Just store the crop/resize/[whatever...] dimensions somewhere and let `imajs` do the heavy lifting.

 It's also useful for prototyping, or other situations where you don't know what size/crop/[...] you'll need ahead of time.
 Or, any time you would rather request a transformation at runtime.